 Be sure to confirm the information below before signing your loan agreement:

-- Payment address versus correspondence address: When you look at your billing statement, you may see a few addresses.
-Checks can only be processed at the payment or payoff address for your servicer so be sure you’re providing that address, not the correspondence address.
+When you look at your billing statement, you may see a few addresses listed in the contact information.
+Checks can only be processed at the payment or payoff address for your servicer, so be sure you’re providing that address and not the correspondence address.

-Day 0: Sign your Earnest loan
+Day 0: Sign your loan agreement

-Day 1-3: Wait the cooling period
+Day 1-3: Wait for the cooling period to elapse

-If your previous servicer does not accept electronic transfers, the check is sent through the mail with explicit instructions about which specific loans to apply the funds to.
-If you tell us that there are certain loans you don’t want to pay off, those details will also be included.
-Your loan is active with your current servicer until they receive payoff from Earnest, at which point you will begin to accrue interest on your Earnest loan.
+Many servicers accept electronic transfers, which reduces potential issues.
+If your previous servicer does not accept electronic transfers, the check is sent through the mail with the instructions you provided about which specific loans to apply the funds to.
+Your loan is active with your current servicer until they receive payoff from your new lender and the payment is fully processed.
+In most cases, interest will begin to accrue as soon as you take out your new loan.

 Day 10: Your old loans are closed

-Always check in with your previous servicer and continue making on-time payments until your loan shows a zero balance.
+Always check in with your previous servicer and continue making on-time payments until your loan account shows a zero balance.

-The timing of the payoffs don’t always match up to exactly 10 days.
-If you see a negative balance, the payment will either go back to Earnest or back to you.
-Note, it can sometimes take four to six weeks for the payment to arrive.
+The timing of the payoffs doesn’t always match up to exactly 10 days.
+If you see a negative balance in your account, it’s probably because you had a payment scheduled to your old lender between the time you submitted your 10-day payoff information to your new lender and it was fully processed.
+When this happens, the payment will either go to your new lender or back to you.
+It can sometimes take four to six weeks for this payment to arrive.